Canada takes steps to make 'feminist' budget addressing women's post-pandemic challenges

 OTTAWA (Reuters) - Canada on Monday unveiled an all-woman task force to ensure that its upcoming budget, set to include billions in post-pandemic stimulus spending, includes measures to get women working and address gender inequality.

-Finance Minister Chrystia Freeland will not present that budget this month, but it will come later “this spring”, her spokeswoman said Monday.
-It will be the first full budget since before the COVID-19 pandemic hit and Freeland’s first as finance minister.
+Finance Minister Chrystia Freeland’s first budget will not come this month, but later “this spring”, her spokeswoman said Monday.
+It will be the first full budget since before the COVID-19 pandemic hit.

 The Task Force on Women in the Economy will also advise the federal government on actions to address gender imbalances exacerbated by COVID-19.
 It will be co-chaired by Freeland and Associate Minister of Finance Mona Fortier.

-“Canada’s future prosperity and competitiveness depend on the ability of women to participate equally – and fully – in our workforce,” Freeland said in a statement earlier.
+“Canada’s future prosperity and competitiveness depend on the ability of women to participate equally – and fully – in our workforce,” Freeland said in a statement.
 The panel was officially launched on International Women’s Day.

 Since being named finance minister in August, Freeland has repeatedly spoken about a “feminist agenda,” and has said a national childcare plan will be part of a stimulus package worth up to C$100 billion ($79 billion) over three years.

+“The issue of childcare is much more prominent today than it was before the pandemic,” said Morna Ballantyne, executive director of the Child Care Now advocacy group and a panel member.
+“There is this consensus that the status quo is not working.”

+“It’s going to take significant resources - financial resources - and it’s not a quick project.
+It’s going to require a commitment to sustained, long-term funding,” she added.

-Prime Minister Justin Trudeau has said the stimulus - to be detailed in the spring budget - is needed to jump-start Canada’s post-pandemic recovery.
+Prime Minister Justin Trudeau has said stimulus is needed to jump-start Canada’s post-pandemic recovery.

 “This crisis has created a she-cession and has threatened to roll back the hard-fought social and economic progress of all women,” Trudeau said in a statement.